EdwinMan/GoogleAnalytics/README.md

 ---

-*The API has 1 Get request that will return the Data Frame as JSON object, and it will create a CSV file and will save it on the backend folder*
+*The API has 1 Get request that will return the Data Frame as JSON object, and it will create a CSV file and will save it on the backend folder. **Please Check the report.csv to see the result of the code.***

 ---